 If you have an ongoing, permanent eye twitch, then it can be challenging to live a normal life.
 The twitching can result in spasming and muscle tension.
 Botox and wrinkle relaxers can relax those muscles and either ease the eye twitch or alleviate it for a few months until the Botox wears off.

 If your brow has started to droop, then it can make you look angry even when you’re not.
 It can also make you look tired or depressed, even if you’re on top of the world.
 Botox relaxes your eyebrow muscles to make them fuller and more aloof than they were before.

 A Hyperhidrosis Solution

 Hyperhidrosis is a condition that makes you sweat excessively.
 It’s unpredictable and can make social situations uncomfortable for anyone who suffers from it.
-Fortunately, wrinkle relaxers and Botox may be able to help.
+Fortunately, wrinkle relaxers and Botox may be able to help as a treatment for Hyperhidrosis.
 Botox acts as a sweat gland shield and stops your brain from giving your muscles the directive to sweat.
 You’ll need to get Botox every few months, but the payoff – reduced sweating – can be priceless.

 Bells Palsy Treatment Method

 Bells Palsy is facial nerve paralysis which weakens your facial nerves.
 Botox relaxes those tightened facial muscles and also relieves facial tics.
 You can use it on the paralysed side of your face, or you can achieve a more balanced look by relaxing the muscles on the other side of your face.